MMZK1526/Haskell-WHILE-Code/README.md

   * ```--debug=step``` or `-d`: Starts an interactive debugger that can print out the next step or show current context and rules applied on user input.
 See [While Debugger](#while-debugger) for more information.
   * ```--debug=all```: Prints out all intermediate steps at once, showing the answer configuration.
 It does not dump the context after each step.

+Apart from the options, we can also run it without any input, which would invoke the [While Interactive Shell](#while-interactive-shell).

 ## While Debugger
 To use the debugger, pass the `-d` option.